 COVID-19 continues to be a serious concern for Elkhart County.
 Whether you live here, work here or are visiting, your health and safety are very important to us.
-Here’s what we are doing, and some tips on what you can do, to assure that we all stay healthy.
+Here’s what we’re doing, and some tips on what you can do, to assure that we all stay safe.

-As of June 29, 2020, Elkhart County has ordered that face masks should be worn by all people when in public.
+The state of Indiana requires that face coverings should be worn by all people when in public.
 MORE DETAILS ON STATE GUIDELINES

 Enjoying Elkhart County safely

 Your safety is top priority.
 For the safety of yourself and others, it’s important to continue to practice social distancing, wear a mask in public places, wash your hands frequently, and don’t travel if you’re not feeling well.

 We’re doing our part to maintain clean, safe environments, social distancing, wearing masks, taking temperatures and washing our hands frequently.
 Please contact businesses you would like to visit directly to get their most recent safety procedures.

 NOTE: It’s a great idea to call an attraction, restaurant and shop to make sure they’re open before visiting.